Musicology Handbook

 Assistantships in Instruction/Precepting

-As noted on the Graduate School website, “Assistantships in Instruction are teaching assignments awarded to graduate students by the academic departments and programs.
-Graduate students serving in these roles are referred to as Assistants in Instruction, or AIs.
-They may also be referred to as teaching assistants.
+As noted on the Graduate School website, assistant teaching “…assignments awarded to graduate students by the academic departments and programs.
+Graduate students serving in these roles are referred to as teaching assistants, or TAs.
 Most Ph.D. students at Princeton University serve as teaching assistants at some point during their enrollment, often during specific years of study.
 Individual programs specify whether and when such teaching may be required.
-With very rare exceptions, first-year students in Ph.D. programs may not be appointed as AIs.
-In all cases, graduate students should have the permission of their DGS and adviser before taking on an AI appointment.”
+With very rare exceptions, first-year students in Ph.D. programs may not be appointed as TAs.
+In all cases, graduate students should have the permission of their DGS and adviser before taking on a TA appointment.”

-In addition, the Graduate School requires all first-time Ais to undergo training with the McGraw Center to establish a foundation of essential teaching issues and skills.
-All graduate students must complete this mandatory training before being eligible to take on AI appointments.
+In addition, the Graduate School requires all first-time TAs to undergo training with the McGraw Center to establish a foundation of essential teaching issues and skills.
+All graduate students must complete this mandatory training before being eligible to take on TA appointments.
 These training sessions are typically offered at the beginning of each semester at the Frist Campus Center.

 Students will be polled each semester about their availability and interests in teaching for the following semester.
 While the Music Department tries to factor in students’ individual requests, the teaching assignments depend upon multiple factors including class enrollments, funding allocations, and faculty preferences and needs, progress on the dissertation, and more.
 Priority may be given to DCE students who have exhausted their regular funding.